Basket (0 items)

 Vertical Wine Tasting

-Let’s get one thing straight, excuse the pun; this tasting involves sampling wines based on vintage years.
-This means you can choose one wine variety from the same producer but several vintages.
+Let's get one thing straight: excuse the pun; this tasting involves sampling wines based on vintage years.
+You can choose one wine variety from the same producer but several vintages.
 It can be a great way to experience how unique every year is to the world of wine.

-You will begin to notice the subtle/dramatic wine changes from year to year; for instance, wines may taste different depending on the weather from that year.
-This type of tasting involves a great deal of observation, so it may help to use Wineware's 'Wine Tasting Notes' to jot down any details.
-Vertical wine tastings can provide the basis for great conservations as you discuss the various factors which may have affected one bottle of wine but not the following years.
+You will begin to notice the subtle/dramatic changes in wine from year to year; for instance, wines may taste different depending on that year's weather.
+This type of tasting involves much observation, so it may help to use Wineware's 'Wine Tasting Notes' to jot down any details.
+Vertical wine tastings can provide the basis for great conservations as you discuss the factors that may have affected one bottle of wine but not the following years.
 How was the weather that year?
 Had the grapes been exposed to more bad weather in 1996 compared to 1997?

 Horizontal Wine Tasting

-Horizontal wine tasting focuses on a wines variety from a single year but different producers.
+Horizontal wine tasting focuses on various wines from a single year but from different producers.
 You can choose your bottles of wine from the same region or worldwide; it is entirely up to you!
-You will notice the differences between a bottle of wine from 4 to 6 wineries, and this will be a great talking point for your tasting party.
+You will notice the differences between a bottle of wine from four to six wineries, and this will be a great talking point for your tasting party.

 Old World vs New World Wine Tasting

 This can be an enjoyable tasting!
-You try a grape variety grown in the ‘Old World’ (i.e. Europe- France, Italy, Austria, Germany, Spain and Portugal), and the same variety that's grown in the ‘New World’ (i.e. North American, South America, New Zealand, Australia and South Africa).
-Write down the similarities and differences and find out which ‘world’ you prefer!
+You try a grape variety grown in the 'Old World' (i.e., Europe—France, Italy, Austria, Germany, Spain and Portugal) and the same variety grown in the 'New World' (i.e., North America, South America, New Zealand, Australia and South Africa).
+Write down the similarities and differences and determine which 'world' you prefer!

-We have produced a ‘Wine Tasting Notes’ template (click here to download PDF) which is extremely useful for jotting down your tasting notes.
-It has individual sections for flavour, aroma, acidity etc., to help you conduct a detailed tasting.
+We have produced a 'Wine Tasting Notes' template (click here to download PDF), which is extremely useful for jotting down your tasting notes.
+It has individual flavour, aroma, acidity, etc., sections to help you conduct a detailed tasting.

 Wine tasting sheet